 A range of traditional 'U' shaped farm steading outbuildings arranged to form a pleasant courtyard, part of which is currently let out.

 3-storey stone former mill buildings and mill lade.

 Cattle court, loose boxes.

 About 92.6 acres permanent pasture.
-Let on an annual grazing licence.
+Let on a grazing licence.